tradingview-pine-seeds/docs/repo.md

 ## Add data files

+- Add symbol description to the JSON file in the `symbol_onfo/repo_name.json` directory.
 - Upload CSV data files to the `data/repo_name` directory.
-- Upload a JSON symbol description file with the `repo_name.json` name to the `symbol_info` directory.

 ## Check the data upload

-The __Check data and create pr__ action regularly validates data and loads it into the TradingView storage.
+The __Check data__ action regularly validates data and loads it into the TradingView storage.
 You can find the results of the data checks in the action logs.

 After updating the data files and completing the relevant actions, examine the log for errors.

 1. Go to the repository __Actions__ tab.
-2. Check the __Check data and create pr__ action.
+2. Check the __Check data__ action.
 It's last run should be marked with a green tick like on the image below.
     ![GitHub successful action runs](/images/github_ok_action.png)

 It may take some time for the initial upload to be visible on the TradingView chart.